XWangLabTHU/cfDNApipe/README.md

 ```

 *<font color=red>Note:</font> The default bedInput for class calculate_methyl is CpG island regions.
-Therefore, we shold change this file to match the external reference provided in cfDNApipe.
-Of course, user defined files can be passed to deconvolution easily.
+Therefore, we should change this file to match the external reference provided in cfDNApipe.
+Of course, user-defined files can be passed to deconvolution easily.
 For detailed parameter explanation, please see [here](https://cfdnapipe-doc.readthedocs.io/en/latest/deconvolution.html).*

 Next, plot liver proportion between HCC patients and healthy people in R.